nkoft/Rick-and-Morty/README.md

 ### MVP/PostMVP

 #### MVP

-- Find and use external api
-- Render data on page
+- Render character image, name, species and status
-- Allow user to choose and display character(s) by name status or species
+- Allow user to select and display character(s) by name status or species by drop down menu
-- incorporate css and flexbox to display a grid for characters
+- Position drop downs on the left in a column.
+And style character cards in a grid-like layout.

 #### PostMVP

+- Display alive status in green and dead in red
-Add additonal API calls to incease character list
+- Add additonal API calls to incease character list

-Add music to the main page
+- Add music to the main page

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|